Clarice Cliff: Early career

 In 1916, Cliff relocated to the factory of A.J.
 Wilkinson in Newport, Burslem, to increase her career opportunities.
 Most of the young women in the Staffordshire Potteries would continue working in the area of the task they had first mastered in order to raise their income above the rate of 'apprentice wages'.
-Cliff chose not too follow this traditional path, instead she acquired many skills such as modeling figurines and vases, gilding, keeping pattern books, and hand-painting ware.
+Cliff chose not to follow this traditional path; instead she acquired many skills, such as modeling figurines and vases, gilding, keeping pattern books, and hand-painting ware.
 Hand-painting included outlining, enameling and banding (drawing radial bands on plates or vessels).
 In the early 1920s, decorating manager Jack Walker brought Cliff to the attention of one of the factory owners, Arthur Colley Austin Shorter.
 Shorter nurtured her skills in ceramics and gave her space to explore her own ideas.
-He was married, but later got divorced and married Cliff (Cliff and Shorter were married in December 1940).
-Over time, Cliff developed her skills and succeeded in studying at the Royal College of Art and visiting Paris.
+He was married, but later married Cliff after his wife died (Cliff and Shorter were married in December 1940).
+Over time, Cliff developed her skills and studied at the Royal College of Art and visited Paris.

 In various styles, the first printed 'Bizarre' back stamp was used on Clarice Cliff ware from 1928 to early 1936.
 Cliff was given a second apprenticeship at the age of 25 (1924).
 She worked at A.J.
 Wilkinson's, primarily as a 'modeler' and worked alongside factory designers John Butler and Fred Ridgway.
 They produced conservative, Victorian-style ware.
 Eventually, Cliff's wide range of skills was recognized, and in 1927 she was given a studio at the adjoining Newport Pottery, which Arthur Colley Austin Shorter had bought in 1920.
-Here, Cliff was allowed to decorate some of the old defective 'glost' (white) ware in her freehand patterns.
-She used on-glaze enamel colors for these, which enabled a brighter palette than underglaze colors.
+Here, Cliff was allowed to decorate some of the old defective glost ware in her freehand patterns.
+She used on-glaze enamel colours for these, which enabled a brighter palette than underglaze colours.

 She covered the imperfections in simple patterns of triangles, in a style that she called 'Bizarre.'
-The earliest examples had a hand-painted mark, usually in a rust-colored paint: 'Bizarre by Clarice Cliff," she wrote, and sometimes she added 'Newport Pottery' underneath.
+The earliest examples had a hand-painted mark, usually in a rust-coloured paint: 'Bizarre by Clarice Cliff," she wrote, and sometimes she added 'Newport Pottery' underneath.
 To the surprise of the company's senior salesman Ewart Oakes, it was immediately popular when he took a carload to a major stockist.
-Clarice was joined by young painter Gladys Scarlett, who helped her with the ware.
-Soon, a more professional 'back stamp' was made, which carried Cliff's facsimile signature, and proclaimed "Hand Painted Bizarre by Clarice Cliff, Newport Pottery England."
+Clarice was joined by young painter, Gladys Scarlett, who helped her with the ware.
+Soon, a more professional back stamp was made, which showed Cliff's facsimile signature, and proclaimed "Hand Painted Bizarre by Clarice Cliff, Newport Pottery England."